-The recent ruling of the Supreme Court, no. 18817 of July 9, 2024, offers important insights regarding the liability of public administrations for damages caused by wildlife.
-The case in question involved the Marche Region and the Province of Pesaro and Urbino, both deemed responsible for the damage suffered by a citizen following a collision with a deer.
-The Court confirmed the responsibility of the Region, clarifying the issue of passive legitimacy and the burden of proof in such situations.
+The recent order of the Court of Cassation, No. 18817 of July 9, 2024, offers important insights into the liability of public administrations for damages caused by wildlife.
+The case in question pitted the Marche Region and the Province of Pesaro and Urbino against each other, both held liable for the damage suffered by a citizen following a collision with a roe deer.
+The Court confirmed the Region's liability, clarifying the issue of passive standing and the burden of proof in such situations.

-The dispute arose following a traffic accident that occurred in 2010, in which a vehicle collided with a wild animal.
-The citizen A.A. requested compensation for the damage, involving both the Region and the Province.
-In the first instance, both entities were deemed responsible, but the Court of Appeal of Ancona subsequently upheld the Province's appeal, excluding the Region from liability.
-However, the Supreme Court overturned this decision, establishing that the responsibility for damages caused by wildlife rests solely with the Region.
+The dispute arose from a road accident in 2010, in which a vehicle collided with a wild animal.
+Citizen A.A. sought compensation for the damage, involving both the Region and the Province.
+In the first instance, both entities were held liable, but the Court of Appeal of Ancona subsequently upheld the Province's appeal, excluding the Region from liability.
+However, the Court of Cassation overturned this decision, establishing that liability for wildlife damage rests solely with the Region.

 In its ruling, the Court clarified some fundamental points:

-The responsibility of the Regions for damages caused by wildlife is based on their regulatory competence and administrative functions for the protection and management of fauna.
+The liability of Regions for wildlife damage is based on their regulatory competence and administrative functions for the protection and management of fauna.

-Ruling no. 18817 of 2024 represents an important clarification for the liability of public administrations in the context of damages caused by wildlife.
-It underscores the need for a clear attribution of responsibility and effective coordination among local entities to prevent such events.
-Furthermore, the Supreme Court's decision contributes to better delineating the boundaries of the burden of proof, reinforcing the importance of transparency and accountability in the management of wildlife resources.
+Ruling No. 18817 of 2024 represents an important clarification regarding the liability of public administrations in the context of damages caused by wildlife.
+It underscores the need for clear attribution of responsibility and effective coordination among local entities to prevent such events.
+Furthermore, the Court of Cassation's decision helps to better define the boundaries of the burden of proof, reinforcing the importance of transparency and accountability in wildlife resource management.